dthonon/Client_API_VN/README.rst

                --tty --interactive \
                dthonon/client-api-vn bash

+This docker only contains the application and requires an external Postgresql database.

 The following steps are the common to both Python and Docker installation.

 Getting Started - transfer_vn